Ragul0714/DL-LSTM/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
+An organization needs to extract important information such as names of people, locations, organizations, and other entities from large amounts of unstructured text data.
+Manually identifying these named entities is time-consuming and inefficient.

+To automate this process, a model based on Long Short-Term Memory (LSTM) networks will be developed.
+LSTM is a type of recurrent neural network that is capable of capturing long-term dependencies in sequential data, making it suitable for natural language processing tasks.

+The model will be trained on labeled text data where each word is tagged with its corresponding entity type.
+By learning the context and relationships between words in a sentence, the model can accurately identify and classify named entities.

+After training, the model will be tested on new, unseen text to evaluate its performance in recognizing entities.
+The objective is to achieve high accuracy in extracting relevant information from text data efficiently.

 <img width="1441" height="856" alt="image" src="https://github.com/user-attachments/assets/784b9500-e350-4739-9440-ebbe88a7c078" />